ACCESS

 Strobe Lighting, Flashing Lights and Haze: We may occasionally have performances which contain strobe lighting, flashing lights and/or haze.
 Wherever possible, we will try and give customers this information in advance of booking.
 If you have any concerns, please call us to discuss further.

 Customers with Medical Requirements: We welcome any attendees who may need to bring medicine, food, drink or medical equipment with them to manage a medical condition.
-Please let us know at the time of booking if you need to bring any of this with you when you visit us, so that we can let our teams know.
+Please let us know at the time of booking if you need to bring any of this with you when you visit us so that we can let our teams know.

 Assisted Performances: We are always striving to provide a number of different assisted performances to TOM, including Audio Described, British Sign Language Interpreted, Captioned and Relaxed performances.
 Please check our website show listings for all assisted performances.